Your disability may mean you need low-cost assistive technology to help you eat and drink as independently as possible.

 What if you need thickener products?

-They might recommend thickener products which thicken food or fluids to help you to swallow, eat and drink safely.
 Thickener products can be added to most foods and drinks, so you can have a range of food and drink choices.
-They are the most cost-effective way to thicken food and fluids.
+They’re the most cost-effective way to thicken food and fluids.

 The amount of thickener you need will depend on the thickness of food or fluid your speech pathologist recommends.
-Your speech pathologist will assess how thick you need your food and drink to be.
+Your speech pathologist will assess how thick you need your food and drink to be

 The International Dysphagia Diet Standardization Initiative Framework includes four levels of thickness for fluids.